 Japanese Knotweed Removal Cost

-• The average cost to remove Japanese knotweed is around £4,000
+• The average cost to remove Japanese knotweed is £4,000.

-• A complete pricing breakdown which includes cost factors to consider, how to identify it, along with what such a task usually involves
+• A complete pricing breakdown which includes cost factors to consider, how to identify Japanese knotweed, along with what such a task usually involves.

-Japanese knotweed is one of the most invasive plants in the world, and dealing with it can be a real pain as well as being rather expensive.
+Japanese knotweed is one of the most invasive plants in the UK, and removing it can be complex.
+Removal costs will vary depending on site size, access, and treatment method.

 japaneseflowers1

-How Much Does It Cost To Treat Japanese Knotweed?
+How Much Does It Cost to Remove Japanese Knotweed?

 Japanese knotweed is one of the most damaging and toughest plants in the entire world.
 It can grow at a menacing rate and can be incredibly challenging to eradicate.

-Japanese knotweed can grow almost anywhere, including underground up to a depth of three metres and can have a horizontal spread in any direction up to up to seven metres.
+Japanese knotweed can grow almost anywhere, including underground, up to a depth of 3 metres and can have a horizontal spread in any direction up to up to 7 metres.
 Its strength can cause damage to concrete, house foundations, and patios – there are no barriers that this pest can’t take over.

 If you discover Japanese knotweed growing somewhere around your property, it is essential that you act fast.
 If you leave this pest for too long, it can begin to grow underneath your home and even through your walls and floors.

-Hi - I have been told that I may have japanese knotweed in the back garden, how do I go about checking this and then removing it?
+I've been told I may have Japanese knotweed in the back garden, how do I go about checking this and then removing it?
 Do I need a specialist?

 Japanese Knotweed Removal Prices